DanielMuller/edge-image-resize/README.md

 * Open the Cloudfront Console
 * Attach the lambda functions to the relevant Cloudfront event

+## Usage
+`https://xxxx.cloudfront.net/foo/bar/image.jpg?d=200x300` will generate an image of 200px width and 300px height from _s3://my_bucket/foo/bar/image.jpg_.

+The generated image will be stored in S3: _s3://my_bucket/foo/bar/200x300/webp/image.jpg_.
+Subsequent request to the same size, won't need a resize.

 ## Local testing
 Edit `events/origin-response.json` (or create a new event)

 ```
 sls invoke local -f Origin-response -p events/origin-response.json
 ```

+## Known issues

+Resized images bigger than 1MB can't be served on the first request.
+But will be served on subsequent requests.